MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-host-properties-activity.md

 ::: moniker-end

 The Get Host Properties activity is used in a runbook to retrieve a list of properties for a specified host in the VMware vSphere cluster.
-Examples of these properties include Connection Status (Powered on, disconnected, etc) and Maintenance Mode state.
+Examples of these properties include Connection Status (Powered on, disconnected, and so on) and Maintenance Mode state.

 The following tables list the required and optional properties and published data for this activity.

-The activity publishes all of the data from the required and optional properties into published data.
+The activity publishes all the data from the required and optional properties into published data.
 Additional published data is generated based on the class that you select when you define the activity.

 ## Get Host Properties Activity Required Properties